XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 0x07 Mute / MUTE

-Checksum: 1 byte - Sum of bytes starting from frame header, result modulo 256
+Checksum: 1 byte - Byte-wise sum from frame header, modulo 256

 XU316 Returns

-- This command is used by MCU to send media control instructions to XU316
+- This command is used by MCU to send media control commands to XU316

-- After receiving the instruction, XU316 will convert it to corresponding HID commands and send to the computer
+- XU316 converts received commands to corresponding HID commands and sends to PC

-- Suitable for implementing remote control or physical button control of media playback
+- Suitable for implementing remote control or physical button media playback control

 Control Code | Function | USB HID Usage |